 Make sure to check with your local city or district council, and rural fire service for any other burning restrictions.
 Be kind to your neighbour and let them know that you plan to burn.
 Follow the FIRE prompt for all your burning activities:

 First check the burning rules for your area.

-Inform your District Council, ECan and neighbours that you plan to burn.
+Inform your local Fire and Emergency New Zealand Principal Rural Fire Officer, ECan and neighbours that you plan to burn.

 Review what you’re going to burn, and follow your smoke management plan if it’s required.